FtuoilXelrash/rCEventScheduler/README.txt

                        reshuffle - during that same brief gap, shows "Queue will reshuffle once the current event(s) finish." when something is active.

+  Note: every "minutes remaining" style countdown in this plugin (Scheduled Time, Active Event(s) time left, Upcoming Queue, and the admin Discord embeds) shows "< 1 min" instead of a misleading "~0 min" once there's genuinely less than a minute left.

   All times use your server's local time, same as every other message this plugin sends — no special Discord timestamp formatting.